grafana/agent/docs/sources/flow/reference/config-blocks/http.md

 The `tls` block configures TLS settings for the HTTP server.

 {{% admonition type="warning" %}}
-If the `tls` block is added and the configuration is reloaded when Grafana Agent is running, existing connections will continue to communicate over plaintext.
-Similarly, if the `tls` block is removed and the configuration is reloaded when Grafana Agent is running, existing connections will continue to communicate over TLS.
+If you add the `tls` block and reload the configuration when Grafana Agent is running, existing connections will continue communicating over plaintext.
+Similarly, if you remove the `tls` block and reload the configuration when Grafana Agent is running, existing connections will continue communicating over TLS.

-To ensure all connections use TLS, start Grafana Agent with the `tls` block already configured.
+To ensure all connections use TLS, configure the `tls` block before you start Grafana Agent.
 {{% /admonition %}}

 Name | Type | Description | Default | Required